 To reinforce that fact, he stated that “Many cruise ships that visit Jamaica and come from ports such as Miami, get their supply of water from Ocho Rios and not from anywhere else,”

-As you can see, tap water in Jamaica is pretty safe to drink.
+As you can see, tap water in Jamaica is pretty safe and drinkable because of the treatment process.
 You will have no problem using the water to bathe, brush your teeth, cook and wash your clothes.

 To further bring home the point, Jamaica’s water was voted as the best in the Caribbean.